drasi-project/docs/docs/content/reference/query-language/_index.md

 Drasi FUTURE functions makes it possible to use Continuous Queries in situations where it is important to react to the  **absence** of change.
 For example, if it is important to know when Invoices become 10 days overdue, or which customers haven't logged in to their account for over 2 weeks.
 Both of these situations (depending on the database schema) might only occur as a result of no change being made to the Invoice or Customer record.

 ### drasi.trueLater()
-The `drasi.trueLater` function makes it possible to write Continuous Queries that evaluate a BOOLEAN expression at a specific point in time, instead of at the point in time when the change being processed occured.
+The `drasi.trueLater` function makes it possible to write Continuous Queries that evaluate a BOOLEAN expression at a specific point in time, instead of at the point in time when the change being processed occurred.

 #### Synax
 ```cypher